Continuous and discrete Neumann systems on Stiefel varieties as matrix generalizations of the Jacobi-Mumford systems: Introduction

-where $\tilde L(\la)$ depends on $\tilde X, \tilde P$ in the same way as $L(\la)$ depends on $X, P$, whereas $\Gamma(\la_*)$ depends on $X, \tilde X$ in a symmetric way.
+where $\tilde L(\la)$ depends on $\tilde X, \tilde P$ in the same way as $L(\la)$ depends on $X, P$, whereas $\Gamma(\la_*)$ depends on $X, \tilde X$ in a symmetric way (Theorem \ref{disr_Lax_Neum}).
 Again, the above relation is a direct matrix generalization of the $2\times 2$ discrete Lax pair describing a B\"acklund transformation of the classical Neumann system (see \cite{HKR, KV}).
-The Lagrangian description of the map is closely related to a discretization of the Neumann systems on $V_{n,r}$ introduced in \cite{MV} in connection with factorization of matrix operators.

-Each discretization map ${\mathfrak B}_r$ preserves the first integrals of the continuous system and geometrically is described by translations $\cal T$ on $\Prym ({\mathcal S}, \sigma)$.
+Each discretization map ${\mathfrak B}_r$ preserves the first integrals of the continuous system and geometrically is described by translations $\cal T$ on $\Prym ({\mathcal S}, \sigma)$ (Theorems \ref{NDI}, \ref{shift}).
 The translations are written explicitly in terms of $r$ non-involutive points on the spectral curve $\cal S$ over the coordinate $\la_*$ (i.e., eigenvalues of $L(\la_*)$).
-A choice of such points (partition) fixes the branch of the map and the corresponding translation $T$.
+A choice of such points (partition) fixes the branch of the map and the corresponding translation $\mathcal T$.
 Iterations of all possible translations generate a lattice of rank $2^{r-1}$ on the universal covering of $\Prym ({\mathcal S}, \sigma)$.
 The above construction is similar to that used in \cite{MV} to describe the integrable discrete Frahm--Manakov top on $SO(n)$ and is actually based on the procedure of solving a matrix quadratic equation presented earlier in \cite{Pot}.

-A similar matrix generalization can be made for the another discretization of the Neumann system on $S^{n-1}$ proposed in \cite{Rag}, and which can be considered as an example of a generalization of the even Jacobi--Mumford systems.